golovach-ivan/Correct-by-Construction/rho-j.u.c/README.md

-## Package java.util.concurrent
-This package includes a few small standardized extensible frameworks, as well as some classes that provide useful functionality and are otherwise tedious or difficult to implement.
+Package [java.util.concurrent](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/package-summary.html) includes a few small standardized extensible frameworks, as well as some classes that provide useful functionality.

 [Runnable](https://docs.oracle.com/javase/9/docs/api/java/lang/Runnable.html) interface should be implemented by any class whose instances are intended to be executed by a thread.
 The class must define a method of no arguments called run.
+This interface is designed to provide a common protocol for objects that wish to execute code while they are active.

 [Callable](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Callable.html) is a task that returns a result and may throw an exception.
 Implementors define a single method with no arguments called call.